-Recently I posted about the pros and cons working as a salaried nurse verses hourly.
-Kevin Ross, of Innovative Nurse, has responded in a youtube video but has shifted the focus of the discussion to the wages of nurses in general.
+Recently I posted about the pros and cons of working as a salaried nurse versus hourly.
+Kevin Ross, of Innovative Nurse, has responded in a YouTube video but has shifted the focus of the discussion to the wages of nurses in general.
 So let’s continue the conversation.

-Kevin is a nurse consultant and was surprised after a discussion with another nurse hen he learned what the average pay for nurses is currently.
-And let me be completely honest when I say that I think nurses are reimburses well, compared to many other jobs I’ve done, but there is always room for improvement.
+Kevin is a nurse consultant and was surprised after a discussion with another nurse when he learned what the average pay for nurses is currently.
+And let me be completely honest when I say that I think nurses are reimbursed well, compared to many other jobs I’ve done, but there is always room for improvement.

 Here’s his video explanation of some of the benefits of working as a salaried nurse and raising the pay grade by at least 30-40%.

-Kevin’s point in the video discussing transition to a salaried model verses an hourly one is interesting.
+Kevin’s point in the video discussing the transition to a salaried model versus an hourly one is interesting.
 It would certainly help with overtime and those nurses that ride the clock would probably move on along.
 But then the potential of getting an uninterrupted lunch is probably going to be completely eliminated.
-But honestly, how often does that really happen any way?
+But honestly, how often does that really happen anyway?

 I don’t think you can get out of clocking in and clocking out.
-There has to be some method to track who worked when so that if a legal matter arose and someone tried to blame it on a nurse that wasn’t even there/clocked in that it could not occur.
+There has to be some method to track who worked and when, so that if a legal matter arose and someone tried to blame it on a nurse that wasn’t even there/clocked in, it could not occur.

-I’m all for raising nurses salaries overall, but with the cuts to Medicare payment that are occurring and directly effecting the bottom-line of hospitals and other healthcare providers being asked to do more and more with less all the while with a smile on their face, I have trouble believing they are going to pay nurses anymore than they absolutely have to.
-It would have to come out of one the executive pockets and we all know that ain’t gonna happen.
+I’m all for raising nurses’ salaries overall, but with the cuts to Medicare payments that are occurring and directly affecting the bottom line of hospitals and other healthcare providers being asked to do more and more with less, all the while with a smile on their faces, I have trouble believing they are going to pay nurses anymore than they absolutely have to.
+It would have to come out of one of the executive pockets and we all know that ain’t gonna happen.

 What are your thoughts?